CompewterTutor/AiGent-Orange-BF6/README.md

 ## Description

 AiGent-Orange-BF6 is a template repository to generate new Battlefield 6 Mod repositories that are bootstrapped for LLM-assisted development as well as equipped with some useful documentation to refer to derived from official mod examples and the SDK itself.

+## Support
+Current version of the BF6 SDK is `1.0.1.0`
+You can download the current SDK from https://portal.battlefield.com/bf6/experiences

 ## How To Use